etaMS20/konfusius/README.md

 ## Deploying the app on wordpress

-On git-pushes the app fill be automatically deployed to wordpress using `.github/workflows/main.yml`.
+On git-pushes the app fill be automatically deployed to wordpress using `.github/workflows/ci.yml`.
-A manual workflow is defined in wp-deploy.yml

 ```
  ng build --configuration=production --base-href=/festival/